mrbalraj007/Learning_GitHub_Action/01.Github_Action_DevOps-Project/Terraform_Code_Infra_setup/AboutThis Project.md

 Before diving into this project, here are some skills and tools you should be familiar with:

+> ⚠️ **Important:** Make sure the EC2 instance has the correct IAM role attached before running Terraform.

 Important:
 + First create a **`pem-key`** manually from the AWS console. i.e "MYLABKEY.pem" because it is being used for creating `EC2` VMs and `EKS cluster`.